 In the last few weeks, we’ve seen some horrible examples of self-promotion and businesses using the current crisis in a cynical way to promote their products and services.

-“Price gouging” has been an issue but even at the less extreme end of the spectrum some of posts and messages we’ve seen have been distasteful.
+We've seen examples of “price gouging” in the eCommerce space.
+But even at the less extreme end of the spectrum some of posts and messages we’ve seen have been misjudged and distasteful.

 Potential customers will not judge you well for this type of activity.

 And think about what you are posting on social media.